-Have you ever felt overwhelmed simply by the thought of exercising, despite having the motivation to do so?
+Have you ever felt a sense of overwhelm at the thought of exercising, despite having the motivation to do so?
 Have you ever experienced sudden dizziness, racing pulse or shortness of breath just before going to the gym or before attending that fun workout class you’ve been looking forward to?
 Or upon entering the gym, a sense of panic that made you want to leave?

 Understand the root of your anxiety